Quick Answer

 Why makeup melts in heat and humidity (the simple version)

 Heat increases sweat.
-Humidity keeps moisture in the air, so sweat doesn't evaporate fast.
-Add oily skin and you basically have a slip-and-slide layer on your face.
-That's why makeup breaks apart, looks tired, and starts "moving" around your nose and mouth.
+Humidity keeps that moisture on your skin because it can't evaporate into already-saturated air.
+Add oily skin and you've got a slip layer sitting between your foundation and your face.
+That's why base makeup breaks apart, looks tired, and starts moving around the nose and mouth first.

-The fix is not heavier coverage.
+The fix isn't heavier coverage.
 Heavy layers trap more moisture and look worse as the day goes on.
-The fix is making your base stick, controlling shine where it matters, and sealing it.
+The fix is making your base stick, controlling oil where it matters, and sealing it properly.

 Step 1: Prep (this is where your day is decided)

-Proper skin prep is essential in humid weather.
 If your skincare is too thick, your foundation will slide.
-If you skip hydration completely, your skin can overcompensate with more oil (and you'll look shinier).
-My sweet spot is lightweight + gel-based.
+If you skip hydration, your skin can overcompensate with more oil.
+The sweet spot is lightweight and gel-based.
+Start with a simple AM and PM skincare routine for oily skin.

 My humid-weather prep